Southwest Airlines flight cancellations continue to snowball

 “I’m trying to reach other airlines,” he said.
 “There are no flights, plus it’s very expensive for us.”

+Delta Air Lines said it was capping last-minute fares in Southwest markets through the weekend, and American Airlines said it too was limiting fares in “select” cities.
+Neither provided figures.

-Leaders of Southwest’s labor unions have warned for years that the airline’s crew-scheduling system, which dates to the 1990s, was inadequate, and the CEO acknowledged this week that the technology needs to be upgraded.
+Leaders of Southwest labor unions have warned for years that the airline’s crew-scheduling system, which dates to the 1990s, was not keeping up as the route map grew more complicated.

+“The fact is this is not the same airline that (Southwest co-founder) Herb Kelleher built where planes went point-to-point,” Randy Barnes, president of the union that represents Southwest ground workers, said Wednesday.
+“If airline managers had planned better, the meltdown we’ve witnessed in recent days could have been lessened or averted.”

 The other large U.S. airlines use “hub and spoke” networks in which flights radiate out from a few major or hub airports.
 That helps limit the reach of disruptions caused by bad weather in part of the country.

-Southwest, however, has a “point to point” network in which planes crisscross the country during the day.
+Southwest, however, has a “point-to-point” network in which planes crisscross the country during the day.
 This can increase the utilization and efficiency of each plane, but problems in one place can ripple across the country and leave crews trapped out of position.
+(Crews can be stranded at hub-and-spoke airlines too.)

 Those issues don’t explain all the complaints that stranded travelers made about Southwest, including no ability to reach the airline on the phone and a lack of help with hotels and meals.